This document has been placed in the public domain.

 Default value: none.

-The loading attribute is used in the <image> element to
+The loading attribute is used in the <image> and <figure>

 The default depends on the writer and the image_loading